yoshihikosuzuki/ClassPro/README.md

 ...
 ```

-Note that you need to install [GenomeScope2.0](https://github.com/tbenavi1/genomescope2.0) and [DAZZ_DB](https://github.com/thegenemyers/DAZZ_DB) to run GenomeScope part of the script.
+Note that you need to install [GenomeScope2.0](https://github.com/tbenavi1/genomescope2.0) and [DAZZ_DB](https://github.com/thegenemyers/DAZZ_DB) to run the GenomeScope part of the script.

 ## `ClassPro`: The main command